-In a heavy thick bottomed pan or pot heat 2 tablespoons ghee or oil.
+In a heavy thick bottomed pan or pot heat ghee or oil.

-Keep the flame to a low and add 2 small tej patta or 1 medium tej patta and ½ teaspoon cumin seeds.
+Keep the heat to a low and add tej patta and cumin seeds.
 Stir well.
 Let the cumin seeds crackle.

-Then add the rice. sprinkle ¼ tsp turmeric powder and ¼ tsp red chili powder.
+Then add the soaked rice.
+Sprinkle turmeric powder and red chili powder.
 Mix everything.

 Add water as required and depending on the quantity of masala paste.
 I added ½ cup water first and later added ½ cup water more as I was using hand pounded sona masuri rice which takes more water to cook.

-Season with salt as per taste. add ¼ teaspoon sugar.
+Season with salt as per taste.
+Also add sugar.

 Mix well.
-Check the taste and it should be slightly salty.
+Check the taste of the broth and it should be slightly salty.

-Cover the pan with its lid and simmer on a low flame.
+Cover the pan with its lid and simmer on a low heat.

 Simmer tomato bath till the rice grains are cooked and fluffy.
-Do check at intervals and if the rice starts sticking to the pan or water dries up or rice mixture looks dry, then you can add some more water.
+Do check at intervals and if the rice starts sticking to the pan or water dries up or rice mixture looks dry or rice grains are undercooked, then you can add some more hot water.

-Once the rice grains are completely cooked, then switch off the flame.
+Once the rice grains are completely cooked and all the water is absorbed, then switch off the heat.
 Fluff the tomato bath with a fork.

-Serve tomato bath with any raita, pickle or salad of your choice. while serving garnish with some chopped coriander leaves and some grated coconut (optional)
+Serve tomato bath as is or with any sides like raita, pickle or salad of your choice.
+While serving garnish with some chopped coriander leaves and some grated coconut (optional)

 Use the same measuring cup that you have used to measure the rice.

 When the rice is cooking keep an eye on it by checking it with a fork so as to ensure that the rice does not stick to the bottom of the pan.
-Add more water if the water dries up and the rice mixture looks dry.
+Add more hot water if the water dries up and the rice mixture looks dry or undercooked.